creativetimofficial/react-bootstrap-wizard/README.md

 ### *steps*
 This is an array of objects.
 This objects have two properties:
 1. *stepName* -> used for the name that will appear in the nav (**these have to be unique**)
-2. *component* -> this is what it will be rendered for the *stepName* (**has to be class/function**)
+2. *component* -> this is what will be rendered for each *stepName* (**has to be class/function**)

 ### *validate*
 This controls the validation of each step.
 The user won't be able to pass a step that isn't valid.
 The validation is done in each step's component class/function.
 You have to create a function **isValidated** with no parameters that will return one of *true* or *false*.
 If returned *true*, than the user will be able to go to the next step, else if returned *false*, than the user won't be able to go to the next step.
-If this prop is set, and the step component doesn't have the **isValidated** function, than the default will be considered true, and the user will be able to go to the next step.
+If this prop is set, and the step component doesn't have the **isValidated** function, than the default will be considered **true**, and the user will be able to go to the next step.

 ## Example code